kojq/gal/README.md

 # Warnings

-- Packages are never ensured to install properly, so be sure to read output
+- Packages are not ensured to install properly, so be sure to read output
-- Certain lines of code are unique to certain hardware, so those should be changed accordingly
+- Certain lines of code are unique to certain hardware, so be sure to change those accordingly

 # Features